What is HDTV, UHD, 4K, SDTV?

-HDTV, EDTV, SDTV, Analog: What is the Difference?
+UHD, HDTV, SDTV, Analog: What is the Difference?

-Analog TV - First of all, your old classic CRT TV has 525 scan lines, although only 480 lines are displayed.
-It displays an interlaced image which means the TV has to scan the screen two times to build one complete image.
-Unless your TV is a monitor, it has a built in channel tuner that tunes NTSC broadcasts.
+Analog TV - First of all, your old classic CRT TV had 525 scan lines, although only 480 lines were displayed.
+It displayed an interlaced image which means the TV has to scan the screen two times to build one complete image.
+Unless a TV is a monitor, it has a built in channel tuner that tunes NTSC or PAL broadcasts, depending upon where in the world you live.
 The aspect ratio of the screen is 4:3 (pronounced four by three), which means for every 4 units the screen is wide, it is 3 units tall.
-This is your classic NTSC analog, soon to be obsolete, television.
+This is your classic NTSC analog, more-or-less obsolete, television.

 Standard-Definition TV - SDTV is frequently used, incorrectly, to describe old analog NTSC broadcast television.
 SDTV is the digital broadcast television standard defined under the DTV standards developed by the ATSC.
 An SDTV is defined as being able to receive an ATSC signal and in most cases will have 480 lines of resolution.
 If you buy a new TV today, it will not be compatible with the new standards unless it is DTV-ready.
 An SDTV will be the basic television compatible with the new standards.